swttt/com.swttt.sabnzbd/README.md

 ### Issues & Feature requests

-If you found any issues you can create an issue on [github](https://github.com/swttt/com.swttt.sabnzbd).
+If you found any bugs you can create an issue on [github](https://github.com/swttt/com.swttt.sabnzbd).

 Features are limited now, previous versions had polling to check for current downloadspeed etc. This is disabled for now because i want to keep this app as small as possible.